jolt-community/jolt-community/docs/index.md

 ## Operations

-In JOLT, an operation is a certain type of data transformation.
-Each operation has it's own domain-specific language.
+In JOLT, an operation is a certain (narrow) type of data transformation.
 By default, JOLT comes with several core operations:

 1. shift: move data from one path to another
 2. default: provide attributes if they do not already exist